CN3000: Caninology® Canine Body Worker Certification Course

 In this course, participants will learn massage techniques, range of motion exercises, dog handling skills, and gentle stretching techniques in addition to learning conformation assessment and gait analysis.
 These skills are essential if you plan to work as part of the canine healthcare team.
 A mixture of class lectures with plenty of hands-on practice time ensures your quality education with the proper supervision to learn the modalities properly.

-Like our popular equine course, this canine version is specifically designed for those participants wishing to pursue a career in this field, but it is also targeted and formatted for veterinarians, physical therapists, human massage therapists, canine massage therapists, trainers and chiropractors who would like to enhance their skills.
+Like our popular equine course, this canine version is specifically designed for those participants wishing to pursue a career in this field, but it is also targeted and formatted for veterinarians, physical therapists, human massage therapists, trainers and chiropractors who would like to enhance their skills.
 The course is taught in such a comprehensive logical layered format that those with little or no complementary canine science background will find themselves quickly up to speed with the other professional participants.

 There’s an additional 100 hours of guided study once the student leaves the class.
 Participants complete 20 massage sessions on at least 5 different dogs using all of the massage techniques and stretching exercises as well as the documenting techniques taught in the class.
 There is also a home study portion on muscle function, muscle identification, point location and gait assessment required to enhance the material that is taught and presented in the class.
 Once this is completed a video is sent by the student to EquiLearn to review, evaluate and expand the student’s work.